-A two-phase (dose response preceded by a breath hydrogen phase) double-blind, multi-site, crossover trial was conducted in 28 patients (aged 4 months to 11.5 years) with confirmed CSID.
-During the dose response phase, the patients were challenged with an ordinary sucrose-containing diet while receiving each of four doses of sacrosidase: full strength (9000 I.U./mL) and three dilutions (1:10 [900 I.U./mL], 1:100 [90 I.U./mL1, and 1:1000 [9 I.U./mL1) in random order for a period of 10 days.
+A two-phase (dose response preceded by a breath hydrogen phase) double-blind, multi-site, crossover trial was conducted in 28 pediatric patients (approximately 5 months to 12 years of age) with confirmed CSID.
+During the dose response phase, the patients were challenged with an ordinary sucrose-containing diet while receiving each of four doses of sacrosidase: full strength (9000 I.U./mL) and three dilutions (1:10 [900 U/ml] 1:100 [90 U/ml] and 1:1000 [9 U/ml]) in random order for a period of 10 days.
 Patients who weighed no more than 15 kg received 1 mL per meal; those weighing more than 15 kg received 2 mL per meal.
 The dose did not vary with age or sucrose intake.
 A dose-response relationship was shown between the two higher and the two lower doses.
 The two higher doses of sacrosidase were associated with significantly fewer total stools and higher proportions of patients having lower total symptom scores, the primary efficacy end-points.
 In addition, higher doses of sacrosidase were associated with a significantly greater number of hard and formed stools as well as with fewer watery and soft stools, the secondary efficacy end-points.

-Analysis of the overall symptomatic response as a function of age indicated that in CSID patients up to 3 years of age, 86% became asymptomatic.
-In patients over 3 years of age, 77% became asymptomatic.
-Thus, the therapeutic response did not differ significantly according to age.
+Analysis of the overall symptomatic response as a function of age indicated that in CSID pediatric patients up to 3 years of age, 86% became asymptomatic.
+In pediatric patients over 3 years of age, 77% became asymptomatic.
+Thus, the therapeutic response did not differ significantly according to pediatric age.

-A second study of similar design and execution as the first used 4 different dilutions of sacrosidase: 1:100 (90 LLU/mL), 1:100 (90 LLU/mL), 1:00,000 (0.9 LU/mL).
-There were inconsistent results with regards to the primary efficacy parameters.
+A second study of similar design and execution as the first used 4 different dilutions of sacrosidase: 1:100 (90 I.U./mL),1:1000 (9 I.U./mL),1:10,000 (0.9 I.U./mL), and 1:100,000 (0.09 I.U./mL).
+There were inconsistent results with regards to the primary efficacy parameters

-In both trials, however, patients showed a marked decrease in breath hydrogen output when they received sacrosidase in comparison to placebo.
+In both trials, however, pediatric patients showed a marked decrease in breath hydrogen output when they received sacrosidase in comparison to placebo.